 Secondly, we developed a systematic approach by which the impact of an underlying issue can be assessed on a subject matter.
 That is, given a subject of interest, say A, how can we test whether another subject (or issue), say B, has impacted the observed opinion concerning A in a (statistically) significant fashion.
 This idea has never been implemented in previous studies using sentiment analysis.
 Further, in order to determine the statistical significance of such impact, we proposed a method of randomization testing through which we computed the p-values of an opinion score calculated for each geographical unit.
 These solutions are integrated as an analytical framework for measuring and monitoring the inequality in public opinion across a geographical area.
 Based on this framework, it is possible to assess the impacts of any other underlying subject, say C, D, and so on, on the subject matter A. Fellow researchers or practitioners only need to identify the hashtags or keywords relating to a new underlying subject, and follow the steps incorporated in the framework.
 As a demonstration, we employed ‘Policing’ as the subject matter, A, and ‘COVID-19 pandemic’ as the underlying subject.

-Using the new analytical framework, we presented a case study in which Twitter data collected over a three month period, across 42 police force areas (PFA) in England and Wales, was used to assess the impact of the COVID-19 pandemic on the public opinion towards policing.
-The results reveal that the public opinion towards policing is overwhelmingly negative across space and time, and that these negative opinions have been exacerbated significantly by the COVID-19 pandemic, particularly in three specific PFAs, namely Staffordshire, Thames Valley, and North Wales.
-These PFAs show statistically significant ‘lower-than-expected’ public opinions over time, the results of which are attributable to a large volume of highly negative COVID-19 tweets.
+Using the new analytical framework, we presented a case study in which Twitter data collected over a three month period, across 42 police force areas (Pfas) in England and Wales, was used to assess the impact of the COVID-19 pandemic on the public opinion towards policing.
+The results reveal that the public opinion towards policing is overwhelmingly negative across space and time, and that these negative opinions have been exacerbated significantly by the COVID-19 pandemic, particularly in three specific Pfas, namely Staffordshire, Thames Valley, and North Wales.
+These Pfas show statistically significant ‘lower-than-expected’ public opinions over time, the results of which are attributable to a large volume of highly negative COVID-19 tweets.
 We see evidence of spatial and temporal inequality of these significant public opinions across the study area.
-We observed a narrow spatial clustering of significant PFAs.
-However, we did not attribute this patterning to spatial autocorrelation due to the co-adjacency of PFAs that exhibit ‘higher-than-expected’ and ‘lower-than-expected’ significant opinion scores.
+We observed a narrow spatial clustering of significant Pfas.
+However, we did not attribute this patterning to spatial autocorrelation due to the co-adjacency of Pfas that exhibit ‘higher-than-expected’ and ‘lower-than-expected’ significant opinion scores.
 In summary, it appears that public tweets about the COVID-19 pandemic have resulted in a more or less negative opinion in regions across England and Wales.

 To the best of our knowledge, this study is the first to apply sentiment analysis to the examination of the policing-COVID-19 pandemic association using Twitter data.
-Only one study has examined the COVID-19-crime association using Twitter data.
+Only one study has examined the COVID-19-crime association using Twitter data [21].
 However, they employ thematic analysis, rather than sentiment analysis.
 Hence, the combination of both policing and the COVID-19 pandemic using sentiment analysis of Twitter data is the application challenge that we addressed in this study.